approvals/ApprovalTests.cpp/doc/Tutorial.md

 Please note that the first time you run an Approval Test, it will always fail and launch a reporter, as you have never said anything is OK.

 ### Approval Files

+Approvals creates a lot of `.approved.txt` and `received.txt` files.
+The `received.txt` files are automatically deleted on a passing test, and should never be checked in to source control.
+We should adding `*.received.*` line to your `.gitignore` file.

+The  `.approved.txt` files, on the other hand, need to be checked in to your soure control.

+Approval Tests follows the Convention Over Configuration rule, and

 ## Video